 Harley Quinn follows Harley’s adventures after she breaks up with the Joker and strikes out on her own in this new adult animated comedy.
 With the help of Poison Ivy and a ragtag crew of DC castoffs, Harley tries to earn a seat at the biggest table in villainy: the Legion of Doom.

-As Titans will be the only new content to be available at launch, the service will also feature some key classic DC content like the first four Superman films, The Dark Knight, and the 1940s Superman animated shorts from the Max Fleischer Studios.
+As Titans will be the only new content to be available near launch, the service will also feature some key classic DC content like the first four Superman films, The Dark Knight, and the 1940s Superman animated shorts from the Max Fleischer Studios.

 On the TV side of things, the first two seasons of Batman: The Animated Series and the original Wonder Woman series will be newly remastered in High Definition – a definite boon to anyone who finds the DVDs of either show a little lacking.